SridharPamar/MongoDB/README.md

 .

-### RESTful Web Service Using Node.js and MongoDB
+###  Web Service Using Node.js and MongoDB

-build a complete RESTful web service that handles CRUD operations for a Person collection.
+build a complete  web service that handles CRUD operations for a Person collection.

 ```typescriptreact project="node_mongo_rest"
 ...